-Our conference will be running from September 6th to 9th in Orlando, and it is a vital time of refreshment and training for workers from our over 1,100 affiliated pregnancy centers.For those joining us between now and when our conference begins, we ask that you petition our heavenly Father for the following:
+Our conference will be running from September 3rd through September 6th in St. Louis, Missouri and it is a vital time of refreshment and training for workers from our 1,100 affiliated pregnancy centers.For those joining us between now and when our conference begins, we ask that you petition our heavenly Father for the following:

-- Protection for those traveling to and from Florida.
+- Protection for those traveling to and from Atlanta.